Stylitics/mobile-sdk-docs-releases/android/v1.0.11/UX_SDK_README.md

 ## Mix and Match (MnM)

-* Mix and Match (MnM) feature can be enabled or disabled from Integrator App
+* Mix and Match (MnM) feature can be enabled or disabled from Sample Integrator App
 * [Data SDK](DATA_SDK_README.md#mix-and-match) has more details to enable Mix & Match
 * When Mix and Match feature is enabled, user can swap items from -
     1. Classic Outfit Widget
     2. Product List View

-### 1. Classic Outfit Widget with Mix and Match enabled
+### Classic Outfit Widget with Mix and Match enabled

  * When Mix and Match is enabled
-    * Swap action is disabled by default but Integrator can enable it
+    * Swap action is disabled by default but Sample Integrator can enable it
-    * Handles item swap tracking event and exposes its listener to Integrator App, for item swap event
+    * Handles item swap tracking event and exposes its listener to Sample Integrator App, for item swap event
  * Below is the example to enable swap action and implement the swap listener

 *_**XML**_*